 In Memory of… Erin “Bug” Flatley, 1978 – 2002

 Erin’s Campaign for Kids is a first-of-its-kind initiative, created to address an unmet need: the devastating impact of sepsis on children.
-The new programs will recognize excellence in pediatric nursing, and also designate an Erin Kay Flatley Spirit Award at the Sepsis Alliance annual Sepsis Heroes gala.
+Programs recognize excellence in pediatric nursing and also designate an Erin Kay Flatley Spirit Award at the Sepsis Alliance annual Sepsis Heroes gala.
 The campaign has also produced the award-winning educational video “Sepsis and Children,” conducted a national survey of parents’ sepsis awareness, distributed thousands of pediatric sepsis information guides, and created a pediatric sepsis symptoms card (see below).

-About the Erin Kay Flatley Pediatric Sepsis Nursing Award
+Erin Kay Flatley Pediatric Sepsis Nursing Award

-About the Erin Kay Flatley Spirit Award
+Erin Kay Flatley Spirit Award

-It seems like yesterday our healthy and vibrant 23-year-old daughter Erin was with us.
+“It seems like yesterday our healthy and vibrant 23-year-old daughter Erin was with us.
 The devastation is real and constant, especially with the knowledge now that had I just put her caregivers on notice that we were concerned about sepsis and asked a few understandable questions every day, she would be here.
 Doing just this worked for me after I got sepsis myself two years ago, or my recovery might not have occurred.

-There are no redos or make-ups.
+“There are no redos or make-ups.
 The pain is forever!

-I was told, confidentially, by medical personnel at her death bed, “there are lots of Erins.”
+“I was told, confidentially, by medical personnel at her death bed, ‘There are lots of Erins.’
 As a health professional of 25 years, I had no idea sepsis was such a publicly non-discussed global problem that is centuries old.
 WHY?
-There are things you can do.
+There are things you can do.”

 — Carl Flatley, DDS , MSD